aspilla/asMOD/asUnitFrame/README.md

     *   `ShowTotemBar`: Toggles the totem bar below the player frame.
     *   `ShowBossBuff`: Toggles the display of 4 buffs on boss frames.
     *   `ShowTargetBorder`: Toggles a white border on Focus/Boss frames when they are your target.
+    *   `CheckRange` : Toggles whether to check the range with target/focus/bosses
+    *   `OffPortraitDebuffOnRaid` : Toggles the display the stun debuff on portrait during raid play.

 3.  **In-Code Settings (top of `asUnitFrame.lua` file):**
     *   `Update_Rate`: Frame information update frequency (default: 0.1 seconds).
 A lower value updates more frequently but may increase CPU usage.